-MONTANA

-EXPLORE INDIAN COUNTRY
+NONTANA EXPLORE INDIAN COUNTRY Scenic.

-Scenic.
 Sacred.
 Stories.

+Table of Contents

+Road Trips

+Warrior Trail Highway5

+Peaks and Valleys6

+Sleeping Buffalo Trail7

+Reservations

+Blackfeet9

+Crow10

+Flathead11

+Fort Belknap12

+Fort Peck13

+Little Shell Tribe14

+Northern Cheyenne15

+Rocky Boy's16

+Culture and Tradition

+Buffalo17

+Arts and Crafts18

+Powwow Etiquette19

+Plan Your Trip

+Events

+Trip Planning Resources22

 WELCOME TO INDIAN COUNTRY

 Welcome

-Sleeping Buffalo Trail

 A northwestern state of breathtaking mountain ranges and rolling prairie lands, scattered with colorful wildflowers and golden wheat fields, and set with scenic backdrops of bright blue skies, Montana is a dream destination for unforgettable experiences and outdoor fun.

-Home to seven Indian reservations and twelve federally recognized tribal nations, including the Little Shell Tribe of Chippewa Indians headquartered in Great Falls.
-These land holding nations have tribal sovereignty, which means they have the authority to govern themselves, with some limitations.
+Home to seven Indian reservations and the state recognized Little Shell Tribe of Chippewa Indians, there is a total of twelve tribal nations in Montana.
+The seven federally recognized tribal nations have tribal sovereignty, which means they have the authority to govern themselves, with some limitations.
 These tribal homelands have miles and miles of unspoiled landscapes with sweeping views and hidden treasures waiting to be discovered.
 We encourage you to explore unique sights, buy local authentic arts and crafts, taste Native American cuisine and experience the splendor and beauty of the tribal nations across Montana.

 Traditional Societies We invite you to create a new vision of Native Americans, and open yourself up to the rich and time-honored cultures behind the traditions and customs that have been passed down from generation to generation.
 Indigenous people are taught that tribal elders carry wisdom in their minds and culture in their hearts.
 Different ceremonies hold various meaning, from the spiritual sundance to the celebratory powwow.
 Everything in nature is sacred in Native American culture, and tribal people show the utmost honor and respect for all living creatures.
 Come see for yourself all that the Native American culture has to offer.
 Go beyond the cinematic version seen on television and in movies, and feed your soul by experiencing the many tribal communities, diverse cultures and history of this vast, unspoiled land.
 Your experience is made easier by following one, or all, of our customized road trips created to guide you through the heart of the eight federally recognized Indian nations.
 These trips highlight what is remarkable within each of the seven tribal reservations, including tribally owned eateries, gift shops, outfitters and other tribal tourism businesses.
 WARRIOR TRAIL HIGHWAY ROAD TRIP #1 This history-packed trip starts in Billings and travels across Southeast Montana to showcase some of the best Native American warrior history of the Great Plains.
 Hear tales of tribal war chiefs, see historic battlefields and explore ancient indigenous art.
-Travel this route to learn more about the culture and history of the Crow and Northern Chevenne tribes.
+Travel this route to learn more about the culture and history of the Crow and Northern Cheyenne tribes.